jorams/birch/README.md

 - `:PASS`, the password to send.
 If not supplied no password will be sent.
 - `:REAL-NAME`, the real name to register with (defaults to "Birch IRC library")

-The accessors for all of those are the name of the slot (the initarg without the ':') suffixed with `-OF`.
+The accessors for all of those are the name of the slot (the initarg without the ':').

 Event handling in Birch is done by defining methods on `HANDLE-EVENT`.